The Ultimate Testosterone Guide – Learn Everything About Testosterone

-1) Start working out with weights 3 days a week
+- Start working out with weights three days a week

-2) Incorporate High Intensity Interval Training into your workout routine 2-3 days a week
+- Incorporate High-Intensity Interval Training into your workout routine 2-3 days a week

 Recommendations For Weight Lifting

-1) Make sure you're hitting the weights at least 3 times a week.
+- Make sure you’re hitting the weights at least three times a week.
 This gives you a good balance of workout time and recovery time.

 The Snowball Effect

-Lifting weights increases testosterone and helps lose weight.
-Less weight and more testosterone just encourages more weight loss and fat burn.
-Increased testosterone makes it easier to create more lean muscle mass which burn more calories and metabolize fat more efficiently.
+Lifting weights increase testosterone and help lose weight.
+Less weight and more testosterone encourages more weight loss and fat burn.
+Increased testosterone makes it easier to create more lean muscle mass which burns more calories and metabolize fat more efficiently.

-If you're interested in going more in-depth with this topic, you can read: Pump Up Your Testosterone By Lifting Weights
+If you’re interested in going more in-depth on this topic, you can read: Pump Up Your Testosterone By Lifting Weights.

-High Intensity Interval Training is one of the most popular methods of exercise right now, and for good reason.
-It is just loaded with health benefits, and increasing your testosterone levels is just one of them.
+High-Intensity Interval Training is one of the most popular methods of exercise right now, and for a good reason.
+It is just loaded with health benefits, and increasing your testosterone levels is only one of them.